yarinmanoah/AllEvents/README.md

 # AllEvents iOS App
 ![image](https://github.com/user-attachments/assets/3ddd42bf-60b0-4bb4-804a-0526b0c68478)

-AllEvents is an iOS application that allows connecting people who want to play board games, sports, or video games based on location and distance.
+The idea is to create an application that has the goal of connecting people who want to play board games/sports/gaming based on location and distance.
+AllEvents is an iOS application that allows exactly that.
 Users can:
 1. Grant location access.
 2. Register or log in.